 However, if you must ride and the farrier cannot get to your horse promptly, do your best to keep it on soft areas such as sand or grass.
 It is never very safe to let the horse walk on rocks or rough terrain.
 Doing so can bruise the sole and possibly damage the hoofs.
 That is especially true if the horse rarely walks barefoot.
 [2]

 There is also a simple alternative for protection with a hoof boot such as this item.
 A boot such as this is easy to put on as well as take off after riding.
-You can also leave it on the horse during stall time and turn-out for added protection of the hoof.
+You can also leave it on the horse during stall time and turn it out for added protection of the hoof.
 Be sure to check often to ensure the hoof boot is not flapping off or chaffing which can cause problems as well.

 Tips for Hoof Chips and Cracks

 Horses, over time, will develop cracks in their hoofs.
 Most are mild and will resolve themselves with maintenance from the farrier care and healthy nutrition.
-However, there is also the type of cracks that you will need to go one step further to repair.
+However, there is also type of cracks that you will need to go one step further to repair.

 The last thing you want to happen is new cracks developing and further damage to the horse.
 Cracks are a serious matter that you need to keep an eye on before it gets out of hand.
-As with other horse issues, first, ask yourself why your horse is having this problem?
+As with other horse issues, first, ask yourself why your horse is having this problem.

 Names for Hoof Chips and Cracks